run-house/runhouse/docs/tutorials/api-clusters.rst

 On-Demand Clusters within Existing Cloud VPC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you would like to launch on-demand clusters using existing VPCs,
-you can easily set it up by configuring SkyPilot.
-Without setting VPC,
+you can easily set it up by specifying the :code:`vpc_name` argument when initializing a cluster.
-we launch in the default VPC in the region of the cluster.
-If you do
+Without setting VPC, we launch in the default VPC in the region of the cluster.
-set a VPC name, we will only launch in regions containing that VPC
-name.

-You need to create or update the file `~/.sky/config.yaml` to configure
-the VPC.
-For instance in Amazon Web Services, you need to add
+You can optionally set a `default_vpc` in your `~/.rh/config.yaml` file to specify the default VPC to use
+for all subsequent clusters.

 .. code:: ipython3